eigenkarmanetwork/EKN/README.md

 Description:

-Register a new temporary user with the ETN, `service_user` should be the username on the service you're registering a temp account for.  `service_user` is case sensitive.
-Services must get permission from users before sending data off to ETN.
+Register a new temporary user with the EKN, `service_user` should be the username on the service you're registering a temp account for.  `service_user` is case sensitive.
+Services must get permission from users before sending data off to EKN.
 This permission may be through ToS or otherwise.

 ##### Register Service